Alla Helgons Dag – a day for remembering

+Alla Helgons Dag is 1 November every year in Sweden.
 While Halloween celebrators have a lie in and maybe sleep off their hangover on 1st of November, many Swedes take to cemeteries at dusk to light candles on graves and reflect on loved ones they have lost, while strolling through the crisp autumnal landscapes.

 Origins of Alla Helgons Dag

 According to sweden.se, in the year 731 AD, 1 November was designated a day of remembrance for saints of the church who had no days of their own.
 From the 11th century, 2 November was dedicated to all the dead, of whatever standing, and was called All Souls’ Day.
 It was widely observed by the populace, with requiems and bell-ringing, but was abolished with the arrival of the Reformation.
 In 1772, All Saints’ Day in Sweden was moved to the first Sunday in November and in 1953 to the Saturday between 31 October and 6 November.